Algonquin fall colours are breathtaking to behold.

-The West Gate and East Gate open at 8:00 am until Thanksgiving, but day use permits can be purchased at self-serve fee stations at both locations earlier.
+The West Gate and East Gate open at 8:00 am until Thanksgiving, but day use permits can be purchased at self-serve fee stations at both locations on weekdays.

 Also, consider visiting on rainy or overcast days.
 The colours really pop, and there will likely be fewer visitors.